fbpx

 Boxi Park

 At this large outdoor venue, step up to a repurposed shipping crate to place your order.
-These food stands serve tacos, lobster rolls, chicken sandwiches, sushi, burgers, and ice cream.
-Diners 21 and older can also enjoy wine, beer, and cocktails from stands throughout the courtyard.

 The fun doesn’t stop when you’re done eating.
 With a playground, volleyball courts, and a dog park, Boxi Park is a perfect place for families to spend an afternoon.